FOREX-Yen weakens, euro rallies as gold-induced worries ease

 “Yesterday there was a lot of fear in the market, especially as people were watching what’s going on in gold,” said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.
 “There’s a thought that maybe things were overdone in the yen cross.”

-But as gold and stock prices stabilized and investors concluded that the Boston bombings may have been an isolated incident, they resumed buying higher-risk assets and selling the yen.
+But as gold and stock prices stabilized and investors concluded that the bombings may have been an isolated incident, they resumed buying higher-risk assets and selling the safe-haven yen.

 A senior Canadian financial official said Canada was supportive of Japan’s effort to kick-start its economy and that the G20 believed policy should target domestic economies and not exchange rates.
 The comments added to buying sentiment for the euro against the yen from oversold levels, analysts said.